radumarias/rencfs/README.md

 - To reduce the risk of encryption key to be exposed from memory, it's recommended to disable mem dumps on the OS level.
 Please see [here](https://www.cyberciti.biz/faq/disable-core-dumps-in-linux-with-systemd-sysctl/) how to do it on Linux
-- Cold boot attacks: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data and we are zeroing it after that.
+- **Cold boot attacks**: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data and we are zeroing it after that.
 We also remove it from memory after a period of inactivity
 - Please note that this project is not audited by any security expert.
 It's built with security in mind and tries to